alxwen711/alxwen711.github.io/entries/Jul1.md

 Using this score metric, we can make an important revelation: No matter how many times Operation 1 is used on an array, its score will remain the same, whereas every time Operation 2 is used, the array’s score increases by 1.
 Thus if we calculate the score for each array given, one will have a score x higher than the rest to represent the x times Operation 2 was used on it.

-I wouldn’t say this was the hardest problem I’ve ever solved, but the overall success on the other three problems helped to make this my first ever <span style=“color:orange”>**Master**</span> level performance.
-Combine this with smashing my previous all time overall ELO high by nearly 100 points, and I’m now within actual striking range of reaching <span style=“color:purple”>**Candidate Master**</span> (1900 ELO) in my next contest.
+I wouldn’t say this was the hardest problem I’ve ever solved, but the overall success on the other three problems helped to make this my first ever <span style="color:orange">**Master**</span> level performance.
+Combine this with smashing my previous all time overall ELO high by nearly 100 points, and I’m now within actual striking range of reaching <span style="color:purple">**Candidate Master**</span> (1900 ELO) in my next contest.
 [I’ve graphed out the relationship between ELO change and ELO difference from expected performance after each contest here](https://www.desmos.com/calculator/1uzr6qbblz), and I estimate that if I perform at minimum a 1997 ELO level in my next contest, I will be eligible for some Division 1 contests.
 To further help me on this endeavour that will begin on August 4th with Educational Round 133, I have begun a [Python repository for competitive programming](https://github.com/alxwen711/py-competitive-library).
 It’s a WIP project intended to provide useful templates for algorithms, data structures, and other useful files for competitive programming in Python.
 After all, the main objective of this blog is to log my Codeforces progression since the start of this year, and to show that Python is actually viable in competitive programming.